{/*

 This tip will benefit your entire business.

-If you are in a service or e-commerce business, writing is the foundation of what you do — from emails to proposals to LinkedIn, it all starts with writing.
+If you are in a service or e-commerce business, writing is the foundation of your work—from emails to proposals to LinkedIn; it all starts with writing.

 The better you learn to communicate, the easier it will be to attract your best prospects.